 - You might find wearing headphones helps you to hear better and blocks out background noise.

-- Speaking of background noise, try to find a quiet room to use Zoom.
+- Speaking of background noise, try to find a quiet room.
 A blaring TV or loud voices in the background are very distracting for you and others (your microphone will pick them up).